zheli/zheli.github.io/_posts/2020-03-06-3-years-at-minna.md

 Looking back I never thought we could become this big this quick.
-Imagine walking into an attic crowded with developers, having a discussion with some founder who just graduated from school and you have no idea how the application could make money.
+Imagine walking into an attic crowded with developers, having a discussion with some founder who just graduated from school and you have no idea how the service could make money.

 <figure>